Refining holographic models of the quark-gluon plasma: Fitting the models to lattice data

-In the next two stages (which are present both in the DBI and EMD models), we first fit the model at zero density to the data for entropy density, and then the functions controlling the nonzero density behavior (\ie, couplings of the gauge field) to data for the susceptibilities.
+In the next two stages, common to both the DBI and EMD models, we first fit the model at zero density to the entropy density data, and then fit the functions governing nonzero density behavior (\ie, gauge field couplings) to the susceptibility data.
 Note that we are only using data with $\Nf=2+1$ flavors with physical quark masses in these last two steps.
 This is because holographic models only contain massless quarks, and therefore is unlikely to correctly describe the effect due to heavy quarks.
 That is, we expect that most of the effects of the light quark masses and the strange quark mass can be accounted for effectively simply by adjusting the potentials, rather than including the quark masses explicitly following the holographic dictionary.
 Note that there is also data for two-flavor QCD \cite{Karsch:2001vs,Allton:2005gk} but this is available only for unphysically large quark masses.

 \paragraph{Pure glue:} The data for the pure glue fixes the potential $\Vg(\phi)$ in the DBI model.
 For the fit we use the large-$\Nc$ entropy data with $\Nc=3$ from \cite{Panero:2009tv}.
 Error bars are not taken into account because the errors were only listed at six different reference points in this reference.
 The errors show relatively weak dependence on temperature, see the red points in Fig.~\ref{fig:spureglue}.
+We use 44 data points, denoted as green dots in Fig.~\ref{fig:spureglue}, from \cite{Panero:2009tv}.
+The distribution of the points was chosen such that the resulting fit is reasonable near the transition at $T=T_c$.
 The measure for the goodness of the fit is therefore chosen to be \be \chi^2_\mt{glue} = \frac{1}{n}\sum_{i=1}^n \frac{(X_i-X^\mathrm{fit}_i)^2}{X_i^2} \ . \ee Here $n$ is the size of the used data set, $X_i$ label the data points, and $X^{\mathrm{fit}}_i$ are the corresponding computed points from the fit of the holographic model.
-The measure (\ref{eq:gluechi2}) increases the weight of the region where the entropy is small.
+Note that the measure (\ref{eq:gluechi2}) weighs strongly the region where the entropy is small.
 This region is harder to capture with the Ansatz considered here as there is a phase transition.

 The large-$\Nc$ pure glue entropy density data of \cite{Panero:2009tv} used for the fit is shown in Fig.~\ref{fig:spureglue} as green dots and the red curve as well as the red error bars.
 Our fit result is shown as the blue curve.
 As expected, there is a small tension between the data and the fit near $T=T_\mt{c}$, because the holographic model does not contain a phase transition.
 The fit parameters, \ie, the parameters of the $\Vg(\phi)$ potential and the Newton constant $\propto \kappa_5^2$ are given in Table~\ref{tab:fitresultsDBI}.
 The high-temperature Stefan--Boltzmann limit discussed in Appendix~\ref{app:inftemp} is shown as the dashed magenta line.
 Notice that the limit in \cite{Panero:2009tv} is different from ours as we show here the result for the entropy density of gas of $\Nc^2-1$ gluons with $\Nc=3$ whereas \cite{Panero:2009tv} shows the leading term $\propto \Nc^2$ at large $\Nc$.